-5.)
-Pig nutrition
+5. Pig nutrition

-6.)
-Do you have access to suitable veterinary care in your community?
+6. Do you have access to suitable veterinary care in your community?

 Because they are prey animals, sometimes pigs try to hide the fact that they are sick or injured.
 Do you have the knowledge or skills necessary to recognize common symptoms of disease, injury or infection in your pet pig?
-Do you know an experienced vet who will be willing to come out to your place to treat your pig?

-7.)
-Should you get a pet pig spayed or neutered?
+7. Should you get a pet pig spayed or neutered?

-9.)
-How do you transport a pig?
+8. How do you transport a pig?

 Do you know how to humanely catch a pig and get it into a vehicle?
 Pigs, like humans, are susceptible to motion sickness and may become nauseous in a moving vehicle.
-Do you have a vehicle big enough to safely transport your pig, keeping in mind it may get dirty during the trip?
+Do you have a vehicle big enough to safely transport your pig, keeping in mind it might get dirty during the trip?